Mike Lowell: Boston Red Sox

-Although the Boston Red Sox took on Lowell and his contract largely because the Marlins would not trade pitcher Josh Beckett without relieving themselves of Lowell's salary, Lowell fared better than expected as a member of the 2006 Red Sox, for a time leading the league in doubles and providing solid defense at third base.
+Even though the Boston Red Sox took on Lowell and his contract largely because the Marlins would not trade pitcher Josh Beckett without relieving themselves of Lowell's salary.
+Lowell fared better than expected as a member of the 2006 Red Sox, for a time leading the league in doubles and providing solid defense at third base.
 Lowell finished with 20 home runs and 80 RBI, and he was tied with Eric Chavez for the best fielding percentage at his position.

 The 2007 season turned out to be one of Lowell's best, in which he set career bests in hits, RBI, batting average, OPS, and played a key role in helping the Red Sox win their second World Series in four years.
 One of the early highlights of the season came on April 22 when Lowell was one of the four Red Sox players to hit consecutive home runs against the Yankees.
 During the first half, Lowell hit .300 and led the team with 14 home runs (tied with David Ortiz) and 63 RBI.
 This performance helped earn him a spot on the 2007 American League All-Star Team as a reserve player voted in on the player's ballot.

 As the Red Sox held onto its lead in the American League East division, Lowell continued to carry the team by hitting .350 during the second half.
 His season total of 120 RBI was not only a personal best but a franchise record for a Red Sox third baseman, beating Butch Hobson's total of 112 in 1977.
 Lowell also finished with a .324 batting average, 21 home runs and 191 hits, another career high.

 During the 2007 World Series, Lowell hit .400 with one home run, 4 RBI, six runs scored and a stolen base in the four-game sweep against the Colorado Rockies.
-Lowell got his third World Series ring and was named the World Series MVP.
+Lowell got his second World Series ring and was named the World Series MVP.
 He also became the second Puerto Rican player to be named the MVP of a World Series (the first one being Roberto Clemente).
 Lowell along with fellow ex-Marlin Josh Beckett became the first duo to each get a World Series MVP by winning a World Series with one team in the American League and the other in the National League.